armin-m-garcia/redisproxy2/redisproxy/readme.md

 # Redis Cache
 The Redis Cache is a simple implementation of an in-memory cache backed by a Redis instance service.
-In addition, the Redis Cache provides a server that understand the Resp protocol and simply redirects the call to the actual Redis instance.
+In addition, the Redis Cache provides a server that understands the Resp protocol and simply redirects the call to the actual Redis instance.

 # Architecture